CesarPantoja/kafka-tunnel/README.md

 ============
 Access kafka/zookeeper via ssh tunnel to consume and produce messages from your local machine

+This branch has the following changes from origin:

+- Search for aws instances using wildcards. i.e.: \*kafka\* and \*zookeeper\*, so as long as the instances have the words in their names, they should be picked up
+- Corrected the command to remove the addresses in Linux
+- Code formatting changes

 Requirements
 ------------
 You need python3 in order to use kafkatunnel.py